mcote01/itwinjs-core/core/imodel-bridge/twoProcessConnector.md

     + briefcase_pb2.py
 ```

-An empty implementation is here:
+An example implementation is here:
 `src\test\assets\Test2PReader.py`

 You can start with that and change it to access the external data that you need.

-FYI It's much easier to develop a gRPC server when you have a test client making requests in the same process.
-Test2PReader.py shows an example of that.
+FYI It's much easier to develop a gRPC server when you have a test client making requests in the same process. `Test2PReader.py` shows an example of that.

 ## Sequence Diagram